wimpomp/issfile/README.md

     iss2tiff file.iss-pt

-this will create file.tiff and file.carpet.tiff containing images and carpets respectively.
+this will create file.tif and file.carpet.tif containing images and carpets respectively.
 Metadata is also saved in the tiffs in the description tag.
+A pdf with some plots is created too.

 ## Use as a library